 Americans for the Arts is the national organization that supports the arts and culture through private and public resource development, leadership development, public policy development, information services, public awareness and education.

 The Cultural Policy and the Arts National Data Archive (CPANDA) is the world’s first interactive digital archive of policy-relevant data on the arts and cultural policy in the United States.
 It is a collaborative effort of Princeton University’s Firestone Library and the Princeton Center for Arts and Cultural Policy Studies.
 CPANDA also hosts the raw data sets for past RCAC studies.

 National Archive of Data on Arts and Culture (NADAC) has assumed all records, data and information from CPANDA (above).
-The transfer should be complete in 2015.

 The Association of Arts Administration Educators is an international organization founded in 1975 to represent college and university graduate and undergraduate programs in arts administration, encompassing training in the management of visual, performing, literary, media, cultural and arts service organizations.